dilanx/craco/packages/craco/README.md

 ## Configuration

-CRACO is configured with the `craco.config.js` file.
+CRACO is configured with a `craco.config.js`, `.cracorc.js` or `.cracorc` file.
 This file is divided into sections representing the major parts of what makes up the default create react app.

+If there are multiple configuration files in the same directory, CRACO will only use one.
+The priority order is:

+1. `craco.config.js`
+2. `.cracorc.js`
+3. `.cracorc`

 ### Configuration File